eternaldensity/Sandcastle-Builder/README.md

 - NPB NavCode wasn't resetting the NPB price when destroying intruders
 - Made judgement dip a little worse
 - Boost Locked messages show full name of boosts
+- Fiddled with bag burning a bit (though still no toggle, but that's the least of your worries)

 ### 2.02
 - Redundant paragraphs were missing the first linebreak